theuerc/Website/gitpod/docs/references/gitpod-releases.md

 ## Gitpod Release Cycle

+1. **Early Access** - Available by invitation to gather user feedback -- changes likely.
-1. **Alpha** - Feature and published APIs unstable.
+2. **Alpha** - Feature and published APIs unstable.
-2. **Beta** - Feature and published APIs are relatively stable.
+3. **Beta** - Feature and published APIs are relatively stable.
-3. **General Availability (GA)** - Features and published API's are stable.
+4. **General Availability (GA)** - Features and published API's are stable.
 Deprecations and API changes will be communicated in advance.